Boley, Oklahoma: Boley Historic District

 Part of Boley was declared as Boley Historic District and a National Historic Landmark in 1975.
 The District is roughly bounded by Seward Avenue, Walnut and Cedar Streets, and the southern city limits of Boley.

+In film

+Rodeo legend Bill Pickett, credited as the inventor or bulldogging, shot his film The Bull-Dogger, as well as his film The Crimson Skull, at Boley in 1922.

 Government

 In the 2016 presidential election, the city gave over 78% of the vote to the Democratic Party candidate Hillary Clinton.